ISCCTU/isc-pub-quiz/README.md

 answer_img_src: Image to be shown alongside the question.
 If not provided, the question image will be shown.

 ```
+In the sort question, note that the order must be correct in both the `choices` and the `answers` field.
 ```yaml
 type: sort
 text: Question text that will be shown.